 The most disappointing aspect of the sugar epidemic in the American diet is sugar creeping into good ol’ fashioned Southern cornbread — even at some well-established Nashville meat-and-threes.
 As Jiffy spreads its cake-like influence across the South, it’s time to go to bat for Nashville’s true cornbread heritage.

 After baking, always serve cornbread flipped out of the pan with the beautiful browned crust face up.
-If you leave it in the pan, you’ll dull your knives, and the crust will become soggy.
+If you leave it in the pan, you’ll dull your knife, and that beautiful crust you created will turn soggy.